matthieu-vergne/distributed-research/ontology/formalisation.md

 ## Relationships

-A relationship is written as an [infix operator](https://en.wikipedia.org/wiki/Infix_notation) and tell that two concepts are related to each other in a specific way.
+A relationship is written as an [infix operator](https://en.wikipedia.org/wiki/Infix_notation) and tell that two elements are related to each other in a specific way.
 For example, we write that a [Dataset](concepts.md#dataset) [is a](relationships.md#is-a) [Research Item](concepts.md#research-item) through the formula ![Dataset is_a ResearchItem](http://latex.codecogs.com/gif.latex?Dataset%5C%20is%5C_a%5C%20ResearchItem).
 The order of the operands is important: ![Dataset is_a ResearchItem](http://latex.codecogs.com/gif.latex?Dataset%5C%20is%5C_a%5C%20ResearchItem) does not mean the same than ![ResearchItem is_a Dataset](http://latex.codecogs.com/gif.latex?ResearchItem%5C%20is%5C_a%5C%20Dataset).
 We choosed the infix notation to keep that clear when reading.